Media Queries 2+

 }

-# Logical Operators3+
+# Logical Operators 3+

 Developers can use logical operators to combine multiple media feature query conditions and write complex media queries.

-Type | Description |
+| Type | Description |

-and | The and operator is used to combine multiple media features into a single media query.
+| and | The and operator is used to combine multiple media features into a single media query.
 The query is true if each linked feature returns true. |

-not | The not operator is used to negate a media query.
+| not | The not operator is used to negate a media query.
 If the query does not return false, it returns true.
-If it appears in a comma-separated list, it only negates the specific query to which it is applied.
-If using the not operator, an explicit media type must be specified.
-Example: not screen and (min-width: 400) and (max-width: 700).
-Note: The not keyword cannot be used to negate a single feature expression; it applies to the entire media query. |
+If it appears in a comma-separated list, it only negates the specific query to which it applies.
+If the not operator is used, an explicit media type must be specified.
+For example: not screen and (min-width: 400) and (max-width: 700).
+Note: The not keyword cannot be used to negate a single feature expression; it acts on the entire media query. |

-only | The only operator is used to apply styles only when the entire query matches.
+| only | The only operator is used to apply styles only when the entire query matches.
 Watch applications will ignore the only keyword when processing keywords starting with only.
-If using the only operator, a media type must be specified.
-Example: only screen and (min-width: 400) and (max-width: 700). |
+If the only operator is used, a media type must be specified.
+For example: only screen and (min-width: 400) and (max-width: 700). |

-, (comma) | The comma-separated effect is equivalent to the or logical operator.
-When using comma-separated media queries, if any media query returns true, the styles are valid.
-Example: (width >= 192), (height >= 490). |
+| , (comma) | The comma-separated effect is equivalent to the or logical operator.
+When using comma-separated media queries, if any of the media queries return true, the styles are valid.
+For example: (width >= 192), (height >= 490). |

-or | The or operator is used to combine multiple media feature comparison statements into a single media query statement.
+| or | The or operator is used to combine multiple media feature comparison statements into a single media query statement.
 The query is true if any of the media feature comparison statements return true.
-Example: (min-width: 400) or (max-width: 700). |
+For example: (min-width: 400) or (max-width: 700). |

-<= | Less than or equal to.
-Example: (400 <= width). |
+| <= | Less than or equal to.
+For example: (400 <= width). |

->= | Greater than or equal to.
-Example: (500 >= height). |
+| >= | Greater than or equal to.
+For example: (500 >= height). |

-< | Less than.
-Example: (400 < width). |
+| < | Less than.
+For example: (400 < width). |

-> | Greater than.
-Example: (500 > height). |
+| > | Greater than.
+For example: (500 > height). |

 # Example Code

-- Query for circular or pill-shaped screens:
+Query for devices with a circular or pill-shaped screen

-.box { width: 100px; height: 100px; background-color: black; } @media (shape: circle) or (shape: pill-shaped) { .box { background-color: green; } }
+.box { width: 100px; height: 100px; background-color: black; } @media (shape: circle) or (shape: pill-shaped) { .box { background-color: green; } }Query for devices that are watches and have a circular screen

 .box { width: 100px; height: 100px; background-color: black; } @media (device-type: watch) and (shape: circle) { .box { background-color: green; } }